carbonblack/cbapi-python/docs/index.rst

 * ``~/.carbonblack/``
 * ``/current_working_directory/.carbonblack/``

 For distinction between credentials of different Carbon Black products, use the following naming convention for your credentials files:

-* ``credentials.psc`` for CB Defense, CB ThreatHunter, and CB LiveOps
+* ``credentials.psc`` for Cloud Endpoint Standard, Enterprise EDR, and Audit and Remediation
-* ``credentials.response`` for CB Response
+* ``credentials.response`` for EDR
-* ``credentials.protection`` for CB Protection
+* ``credentials.protection`` for App Control

-For example, if you use a Carbon Black Cloud product, you should have created a credentials file in one of these locations:
+For example, if you use a Carbon Black Cloud product, you should have created a credentials file in one of these
+locations:

 * ``/etc/carbonblack/credentials.psc``
 * ``~/.carbonblack/credentials.psc``